 No landlord should evict a tenant because they have suffered financial hardship due to Covid-19 and landlords should be flexible with tenants facing financial hardship and signpost them to the sources of financial support available.

-Tenants will still need to pay their rent and measures have been put in place to help people who are facing financial difficulties as a result of the Covid-19 outbreak but we know it will take time for these measures to kick in and landlords could be facing delayed or loss of rental income.
+Tenants will still need to pay their rent and measures have been put in place to help people who are facing financial difficulties as a result of the Covid-19 outbreak but we know it will take time for these measures to have an effect and landlords could be facing delayed or loss of rental income.

 General guidance on Coronavirus (COVID-19) for private landlords and letting agents can be found here - https://www.gov.scot/publications/coronavirus-covid-19-landlord-and-letting-agent-faqs/